DilkerWinter/DiscordBot/README.md

-# DiscordBot 1.0
+# DiscordBot 1.2

-This is my project of a discord bot that i am creating beeing the version 1.0
+This is my project of a discord bot that is in the version 1.2